 When was the last time you rebooted your device?
 You know that phones can act strangely sometimes.

-Solution No.3: See if your SIM card is properly placed
+Solution No.3: Ensure that your SIM card is inserted correctly.

-Sometimes, the SIM card may move a bit.
-Even if the card didn’t move, reinserting the SIM card is something you should definitely try.
-Turn off your iPhone and remove the SIM card.
-If there is dust in the tray or on the card, wipe it off.
 Make sure the SIM card is not damaged.
-If it is, that is the reason why your iPhone says no sim card installed and you will have to contact your carrier for the SIM card replacement.
-No damages on the card?
+If your SIM Card is damaged, you will have to contact your carrier for the SIM card replacement.
+No damage to the card?
 Place it back in the tray and turn your phone on.

-Here is Apple’s guide on how to remove the SIM card from your iPhone.
+Here is Apple's guide on removing the SIM card from your iPhone.

 Solution No.4: Try another SIM card